nattadasu/miirakuru/README.md

 1. [Git](https://git-scm.com)
 2. [Python 3.10](https://www.python.org) or greater

+And your system must fulfill these requirements:

+* Windows:
+  * Windows 10 or greater
+* Linux:
+  * systemd as init system
+  * FreeDesktop.org-compliant Secret Service implementation.
+* macOS:
+  * macOS 11 (Big Sur) or greater

 Additionally, you can install [`pipenv`](https://github.com/pypa/pipenv) as dependency manager instead of using `virtualenv` and `pip`.